ChristopherJHart/ChristopherJHart.github.io/_posts/2019-12-14-Deep-Dive-Spanning-Tree-Topology-Change.md

 All possible debugging has been turned off
 ```

 Now, let's review the debugs sent to S1-2's logfile.
-Note that the "Dec.14.14:38:27" regular expression only shows us debugs that occured immediately after the Gi0/2 interface was shutdown.
+Note that the "Dec.14.14:38:27" regular expression only shows us debugs that occurred immediately after the Gi0/2 interface was shutdown.

 ```
 S1-2#show logging | begin Dec.14.14:38:27